YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAmix_Plus.md

 ## Relationship with SPAmix

 SPAmix+ and SPAmix are distinct works.
-SPAmix+ extends SPAmix from admixed-population association analysis to a broader setting that simultaneously addresses **admixture, diversity, and relatedness**.
+SPAmix+ extends SPAmix from admixed-population association analysis to a broader setting that simultaneously addresses **admixture and relatedness**.

 ## Citation